Online Master’s Programs in Secondary Education

 There are a variety of ways students can pay for their master’s in secondary education online.
 They can receive federal financial aid by completing their FAFSA, obtain scholarships from their program or professional organization, or participate in a fellowship opportunity.
 Students can contact academic advisers to explore available financial aid opportunities.

-Federal financial aid is awarded to students after they complete and submit their free application for federal student aid (FAFSA).
+- Federal Financial Aid Federal financial aid is awarded to students after they complete and submit their free application for federal student aid (FAFSA).
 The FAFSA requires students to provide their personal and financial information to determine financial need.
 Master’s in secondary education students should fill out their FAFSA each year to determine how much federal funding they are eligible to receive.

-There are a number of professional organizations in the secondary education field, such as the National Council of Teachers of English.
+- Scholarships from Professional Organizations There are a number of professional organizations in the secondary education field, such as the National Council of Teachers of English.
 Master’s in secondary education students can review scholarship opportunities within their professional organizations.
 Criteria varies for each scholarship and students can review application requirements before they apply.

-Many master’s in secondary education programs offer scholarships to students in the program.
+- Scholarships from Programs Many master’s in secondary education programs offer scholarships to students in the program.
 Program scholarships follow specific criteria that students must meet to receive scholarships.
 Many programs list these opportunities on their program website.

-Students can pursue fellowship opportunities relevant to master’s in secondary education programs.
+- Fellowships Students can pursue fellowship opportunities relevant to master’s in secondary education programs.
 Fellowships are merit-based, competitive financial awards that support projects, internships, and research.